West Surrey (constituency): Members of Parliament

 The Times obituary of Leech reads:

-On the 16th, inst[ant (this month)], died, at the age of 86, after a short illness, John Leech, He lived and died at his parternal mansion at Lea, in the county of Surrey.
+On the 16th, inst[ant (this month)], died, at the age of 86, after a short illness, John Leech, He lived and died at his paternal mansion at Lea, in the county of Surrey.
 He was elected member for the western division of that county in the year 1832.
 Mr Leech was the very type of an old English country gentleman: benevolent, active, intelligent, upright, honourable, and of a truly independent and manly mind.
 His memory will be long cherished by his friends, and his death deplored by a wide circle of intimate acquaintance.